seanwoodward/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 }
 ```

-The library will automatically encode the priority to an integer when insert into the database,
+The library will automatically encode the priority to an integer when inserting into the database,
 and will decode data from the database using the `RawRepresentable` conformance of `Priority`.

 @Row {